bwsw/sj-platform/SJDocs/source/Tutorial.rst

   }
  }

-Or in the UI click at the input module in the "Modules" section and unfold the **Tasks** section of the *Instance Details* panel:
+Or, in the UI, click at the input module instance in the "Instances" section and unfold the **Tasks** section of the *Instance Details* panel:

 .. figure:: _static/sflow_InstancesStarted.png